-Regional Sewer Mergers Shape the Future of the Division of Sewerage Management
+Regional Sewer Mergers Have Shaped the Future of the Division of Sewerage Management

 The Division of Sewerage Management has been one of the most successful models for regionalism in Erie County.
-Within the last seven years, the Division of Sewerage Management has merged the sanitary sewer systems of the following municipalities with adjacent Erie County Sewer Districts:
+Starting in the 2000s, the Division of Sewerage Management has merged the sanitary sewer systems of the following municipalities with adjacent Erie County Sewer Districts:

 - Town of Boston (2001, 2005)

 - Village of Blasdell (2003)